edterbak/NodeRed_Heishamon_control/README.md

 -add Nightmode to scheduler (Nightmode reduces Room setpoint)

 ## To do:
--add Nightmode to scheduler (Nightmode reduces Room setpoint) -Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode) -Fix problem with falling back to built in temperature sensor from remote controller if using a custom one.
+-add Nightmode to scheduler (Nightmode reduces Room setpoint)<br/>
+-Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode)<br/>
+-Fix problem with falling back to built in temperature sensor from remote controller if using a custom one.<br/>
--Integrate HA climate control to adjust the Room setpoint for RTC
+-Integrate HA climate control to adjust the Room setpoint for RTC<br/>

 <<<<<<<<< BETA VERSION <<<<<<<<<<